401(k) For Small Business in Imperial, MO

 3. Enhanced Safe Harbor plans provide a 100% employer match on up to 4% of an employee's compensation.

-4. In a Qualified Automatic Contribution Arrangement (QACA), employees are automatically enrolled in the plan and have a portion of their pay contributed to the plan unless they choose to opt out or contribute a different amount.
-The default contribution rate starts at 3% and increases by 1% every year until it maxes out at 6%, unless the employee chooses a different contribution rate.
+4. In a Qualified Automatic Contribution Arrangement (QACA), employees are automatically enrolled in the plan and have a part of their pay contributed to the plan unless they choose to opt out or contribute a different amount.
+The default contribution rate starts at 3% and increases by 1% each year until it reaches a maximum of 6%, unless the employee chooses a different contribution rate.

 Solo or Individual 401(k) Plan

-Solo and Individual 401(k) plans are are meant for people who are self-employed, or a business where the only employee is a spouse.
-Contributions can be deducted from taxable income and the money is taxed when it's withdrawn.
-This allows participants to save more as they can make contributions both as an employee and a businesses owner.
-Unlike other 401(k) plans, individual 401(k)s are not subject to annual filings with the IRS unless the account balance is more than $250,000.
+These are are meant for people who are self-employed, or a business where the only employee is a spouse.
+Contributions are tax deductible and gains grow tax-deferred until the money is taken out.
+This allows participants to save more as they can make contributions both as a worker and an employer.
+Unlike other 401(k) plans, individual 401(k)s do not require annual filings with the IRS unless the account balance exceeds $250,000.

-What plan works best for your and your employees depends on your business and employees.
-If you're interested in establishing a 401(k) plan for your small Imperial, MO business, schedule an appointment with one of our advisers today to learn more about the benefits and options available to you.
+The "best" plan for your will depend on your business and your and your employees' needs.
+If you're interested in opening a 401(k) plan for your small Imperial, MO business, make an appointment with one of our advisers today to find out more about the benefits and options available to you.

 How a Financial Advisor Can Help Small Imperial, MO Businesses With Their 401(k) Plans

-Given the benefits of a small business offering a 401(k) plan, some Imperial, MO employers may still be cautious, as managing a 401(k) plan is complex and time-consuming.
-That’s where a financial advisor can help.
-Here are some some of the many ways that a financial advisor can assist with your small business’s 401(k) plan:
+Given the great things a 401(k) plan can do for a small business, some Imperial, MO employers might still be uneasy, as managing a 401(k) plan is complex and time-consuming.
+That’s where we come in.
+Here are some some of the many ways that our advisory firm can assist with your small business’s 401(k) plan:

-• Plan design — A handful of detailed Google searches can't come close to offering the same degree of skill and experience as a professional retirement consultant.
-Financial advisors can work with small business owners to design a 401(k) plan that meets the specific needs of their business and employees.
-They can help choose the plan that works best for you, set up contribution and matching formulas, and establish eligibility requirements.
+• Plan design — A few quick internet searches are a poor replacement for decades of experience and working on retirement plans every day.
+Financial advisors can work with small business owners to design a 401(k) plan meant specifically to benefit their company.
+They can help choose the plan that most benefits you, set up contribution and matching formulas, and establish eligibility requirements.

-• Initiating and operating a plan — There are numerous requirements you must follow when beginning your small business 401(k).
-You must:
+• Initiating and operating a plan — There are specific steps you must take when beginning your small business 401(k).
+You have to:

 • Adopt a written plan document